The Landfill Communities Fund (LCF)

 The trust has administered this fund nationally since 2005.
 If your project is near to a Tarmac quarry, waste, cement or lime site you may be eligible to apply for a grant.

-In Derbyshire, Tarmac has such sites at Whitwell, Chaddesden (in Derby), Barrow on Trent / Swarkestone, Nether Langwith, Renishaw, Cromford, Ballidon and Tunstead (near Buxton).
+In Derbyshire, Tarmac has such sites at Whitwell, Barrow on Trent / Swarkestone, Cromford, Ballidon and Tunstead (near Buxton).

-There are also sites at Alrewas, Oakamoor and Caldon Low (Staffordshire borders), Kirkby in Ashfield (Nottinghamshire) and Lockington (Leicestershire border).
-Normally projects must be in a 7-mile radius of such a site.
+There are also sites at Alrewas and Oakamoor (Staffordshire borders) and Lockington (Leicestershire border).
+Normally projects must be in a 4 mile radius of such a site.
 The project site must also be within a 10-mile radius of a licensed landfill site.

 For full details and an application pack: